 Probably the most well-known of all punishment procedures is the time out.
 Simply, a time out is when a person is removed from an activity because they are engaging in an undesirable or problem behavior.
 If effective, the time out should result in a reduction of the problem behavior in the future and so functions as a negative punishment (NP; taking away something good (the fun activity which serves as a reinforcement) making a behavior less likely in the future).
 The length of time needs to be determined and the person needs to be told how long they are expected to "sit this one out."
-At the end of the time, if the problem behavior by serving as a NR.
+At the end of the time, if the problem behavior has not occurred, they can be released from the time out.
+This reinforces the good behavior by serving as a NR.
 If the behavior is occurring and the person is released, you just reinforced the problem behavior by taking away the aversive time out.
 Be careful with implementing the time out procedure.
 Notice that an NR occurs in both cases.
 The aversive stimulus is the time out and is what is removed.
 But what behavior are you reinforcing?
-Proper use of a time out reinforces the desirable behavior.
+Proper use of a time out reinforces the desirable behavior while misuse of the procedure reinforces the problem behavior.